-The project is characterised by a new extension and subtle internal alterations to an existing traditional 1930’s style detached bungalow situation in Glasgow’s Southside suburbs.
+The project is principally characterised by a new box extension with subtle internal refurbishment and alterations to an existing traditional 1930’s style detached bungalow situated in Glasgow’s Southside suburbs.

-The approach is to consolidate, rationalise and complement the existing accommodation by re-organsing the ground floor bedroom space creating an adjacent new ‘en-suite’ bathing room to the rear of the house and both looking outward to the garden.
+Our approach was to consolidate and rationalise the existing accommodation by carefully re-organising the ground floor bedroom space establishing a new linking en-suite bathing and dressing amenity to the rear of the house and both looking outward to the garden.

 In terms of scale and placement the new single storey extension looked to establish a better sense of symmetry & balance to the rear of the house and south elevation.
 By aligning the new block extension to a previous house addition, the proposal allowed for a new plugin informal ‘verandah’ space creating a new transitional level and brick landscape that mediates better between ‘garden and room’ and ‘inside and out’.

 By referencing elements from the existing house, and acknowledging the surrounding varied bungalow-types, our attitude to the architectural treatment was fundamentally to provide a subtle but confident robust architecture while at the same time allowing for a bold but appropriate contextual response.

 The project is by structure lightweight however constructed by envelope in a manner that offers a strong monolithic but decorative treatment through the playful use of stretcher, stacked and honeycomb brickwork bonds in its making.

 A play on light is the backdrop and underlaying narrative to the project both in terms of natural and artificial aids.
 Whether rooflight, window, diffused or screened the careful placements offers dramatic uplifting animation to the depths of each new and refurbished spaces.